X-Babies: Fictional character biography

 In Uncanny X-Men Annual #10 (also by Claremont and Adams), Mojo de-aged the X-Men (Nightcrawler, Shadowcat, Wolverine, Rogue, Magneto, Psylocke, Colossus, Storm and Longshot) into children; this is what most likely inspired the creation of the X-Babies.

 In Uncanny X-Men Annual #12, the X-Men are assumed to be dead (having died in Dallas only to be resurrected by the goddess Roma).
 Missing his greatest rating generators, Mojo had his people try to recreate his own version of the X-Men.
 After many unsuccessful attempts, the X-Babies were created.
 They soon rebel against Mojo.
 Mojo was about to kill them when he was told that their ratings were the highest ever recorded.

 There have been several incarnations of the X-Babies over the years, usually resembling the current team of X-Men.
 There has also been a similar team instead based on the Avengers, called the Mitey 'Vengers, who appeared in the X-Babies Reborn one-shot.
 There have also been several X-Babies villain teams including the "Brotherhood of Bullies" based on the Brotherhood of Mutants (X-Babies Murderama, 1998).

 In Excalibur: Mojo Mayhem (1989), Kitty Pryde, interrupted on a train trip, helps a team of X-Babies flee from a Mojo enforcer who is intent on getting them back by tricking them into signing contracts.
 In this incarnation, the children's childlike faults and crushes on each other are cruelly exploited by their adversary.
 Kitty, with backup, ends up saving the day.

 Several incarnations of the X-Babies are friendly with Ricochet Rita, the good past-self of the villain Spiral.
 Due to Spiral's time travel abilities, Rita, the babies, and Spiral can all exist at the same period simultaneously.

-In X-Men #46-47 (1995), an X-Babies team is on the run from Mojo's hunters.
-Gambit and Bishop try to keep them alive.

 In Exiles #8, it is shown that the reality-hopping Exiles encountered a version of the X-Babies.
 It is not stated whether these X-Babies are the creation of Mojo or the X-Men of the reality in question.
 In fact, no further details are given except for the narrative commentary "The less said about this, the better".
 The X-Baby Wolvie would then become a permanent member.

-Dazzler would encounter juvenile versions of the four main villains from the "Age of Apocalypse" timelines.
-These entities would cause major death and destruction throughout Mojoworld.